 In accordance with ASC 350-30-35, Intangibles-Goodwill and Other, goodwill is not amortized but is tested for potential impairment, at a minimum on an annual basis, or when indications of potential impairment exist.
 The Company assesses goodwill for impairment at the reporting unit level, which is defined as an operating segment or one level below an operating segment, referred to as a reporting unit.
 The Company has identified two reporting units, which are consistent with its two operating and reportable segments, U.S. and International.
-The Company has historically evaluated goodwill for impairment annually as of the end of the fourth quarter, or when an indicator of impairment exists.
-During the year ended July 31, 2017, the Company voluntarily changed the date of its annual goodwill impairment assessment for its reporting units from the end of fiscal fourth quarter, July 31, to the beginning of fiscal fourth quarter, May 1.
-This voluntary change in the annual goodwill assessment date is a change in accounting principle, which the Company believes is preferable as it more closely aligns the timing of the annual goodwill impairment assessment date with the most current information from the Company's planning and forecasting process and also provides management with additional time to complete the annual assessment in advance of the Company's year-end reporting.
-This change in the annual assessment date does not delay, accelerate, or avoid an impairment charge.
-This change was not applied retrospectively as it was impracticable to do so because retrospective application would require application of significant estimates and assumptions with the use of hindsight.
-Accordingly, the change has been applied prospectively.
+The Company has historically evaluated goodwill for impairment annually as of the beginning of the fourth quarter, or when an indicator of impairment exists.

-The Company's annual goodwill impairment analysis, which was performed qualitatively during the fourth quarter of fiscal 2017, did not result in an impairment charge.
+The Company's annual goodwill impairment analysis, which was performed qualitatively during the fourth quarter of fiscal 2019 and 2018, did not result in an impairment charge.
 This qualitative analysis, which is referred to as step zero under ASC 350, considered all relevant factors specific to the reporting units, including macroeconomic conditions; industry and market considerations; overall financial performance and relevant entity-specific events.
-In the fourth quarters of fiscal 2016 and fiscal 2015, we performed quantitative assessments for our annual goodwill impairment analyses, which did not result in any impairment charge.